home-assistant/home-assistant.io/source/_integrations/scene.mqtt.markdown

   type: string
   default: "ON"
 qos:
-  description: The maximum QoS level of the state topic.
-Default is 0 and will also be used to publishing messages.
+  description: The maximum QoS level to be used when receiving and publishing messages.
   required: false
   type: integer
   default: 0